romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 {% highlight ruby %}
 Rails.application.config.session_store :disabled
 {% endhighlight %}

-> Although `ember-simple-auth-devise` is now deprecated, this server-side guide is still valid and can be seen fully <a href="https://github.com/simplabs/ember-simple-auth/blob/0f88b58ffa20888522f7ca836704857fd605a383/packages/ember-simple-auth-devise/README.md" target="_blank">here</a>.

 Let's use the console to create a User before moving to the Ember part.